Acquittal in Can Picafort: Supreme Court Overturns Conviction in Major Real Estate Case

 What it's about: In the early 2000s a holiday complex was bought and later converted into several holiday apartments.
 The prosecution at the time spoke of a system that allegedly deceived buyers and authorities.
 Two brothers were sentenced to several years in prison at first instance.

-But the highest court saw the evidence differently: the conviction had relied too heavily on the statements of co-defendants who themselves had received reduced sentences.
+But the highest court saw the evidence differently: the conviction had relied too heavily on the statements of co-defendants who themselves had received reduced sentences through plea bargaining.
 Without reliable, independent documents, that was not enough to support a conviction.
 As a result, the guilty verdict was overturned.

 Consequences and Open Questions

 For those affected, this is an enormous victory after a proceeding that has consumed years of family life.
-For those residents who had filed compensation claims at the time, the decision is a bitter blow: civil claims may still stand, but the criminal basis is weakened.
+For those residents who had filed compensation claims at the time, the decision is a bitter blow; civil claims may still stand, as discussed in Court Stops Discrimination: Why the Ruling Is Positive for Property Owners in Mallorca.

 On the street reactions are mixed: some say this is justice because the evidence had been thin.
 Others are frustrated because the impression remains that there is often insufficient transparency in real estate transactions.
 At the kiosk on the corner customers discuss loudly — typical for a small place that has seen a lot.